 With a naturally high lanolin content in the wool we use, our rugs initially repel liquid giving you those extra moments you’ll need to clean spills.

-If you spill on a rug, clean it immediately.
+If you spill on a rug, clean it ASAP.
 Once the stain is set in it becomes more difficult to clean.

-Use either lukewarm water, a solution of diluted white vinegar and water, a wool cleaning liquid or a standard rug stain remover to remove any residual stain.
+Use either lukewarm water, a solution of diluted white vinegar and water, a wool cleaning liquid to remove any residual stain.

 Always use clean water to remove any residual cleaner, and dry towels to absorb any remaining moisture.

-Always use a professional area rugs cleaning expert.
-Cleaning a handmade rug is a different than cleaning wall to wall carpet.
+To fully clean a wool rug, use a professional cleaning expert.
+Cleaning a handmade rug is different than cleaning wall to wall carpet.
 Inspect the rug with the cleaner before it is cleaned.
 Get a signed receipt and guarantee of work before the work is done.